 REA operates in the Indonesian region of the island of Borneo, which is one of the most biodiverse places on the planet and a powerhouse for the provision of critical ecosystem services, including clean water, climate regulation and nutrient cycling.
 The longevity of REA’s business is wholly dependent on its ability to maintain and enhance this biodiversity.

-The expertise of the REA Kon team is augmented and shared through collaborations with both international and national scientific institutions and NGOs.
+The expertise of the REA Kon team is augmented and shared through collaborations with both national and international scientific institutions and NGOs.
 Recent collaborations have included the Indonesian Institute of Sciences (LIPI), the University of Mulawarman in Samarinda, East Kalimantan, the National University in Jakarta (UNAS) and the Natural History Museum of London.

-The REAK Group has enhanced its collaboration with Satelligence in the Netherlands to acquire and develop a land cover map for 2017 and establish a land cover monitoring system for 2018 in order to track land cover change over the broader landscape into which the estates are integrated.
-The land cover map is used to identify areas for rehabilitation earlier disturbed by, for example, fire, logging or other locally initiated encroachment.
+Further, the group has enhanced its collaboration with Satelligence in the Netherlands to acquire and develop a land cover map for 2017, and establish a land cover monitoring system for 2018, in order to track land cover change over the broader landscape into which the estates are integrated.
+The land cover map is used to identify areas for rehabilitation earlier disturbed by, for example, fire, logging, or other locally initiated encroachment.
 The monitoring system provides bi-weekly alerts of land cover change in areas within and beyond the estates to allow for a prompt and targeted response to encroachment or deforestation at an early stage.

 REA Kon also collaborates with a senior academic (Prof Sri Suci Utama Atmoko of the Universitas Nasional or, UNAS in Jakarta) to enhance monitoring skills regarding resident orangutan and hornbill populations.
-This is integrated with monthly monitoring work in observational point transects, camera trapping, drone-based mapping and field visits across the conservation areas.
 Furthermore, REA Kon continues to work with the staff and students of the Universitas Mulawarman in Samarinda, providing internships in conservation outside protected areas, meals, lodging and transport for undergraduate as well as graduate research projects, thus building local knowledge in the fields of biology and conservation.